Azure/Ignite2019_IaC_pre-day_docs/ARM Template/02 - Variables/Guide.md

-# LAB 2 - Azure Resource Manager Templates
+# ARM Templates - LAB 2

 To begin this lab, start with the template from the previous lab or use the azuredeploy.json file provided in this folder.